-Regent University offers students an opportunity to earn two master's degrees through a Joint Degree program that reduces the overall credit hours required to earn the degrees.
+Regent University offers students an opportunity to complete multiple graduate degrees at once through a Joint Degree program that reduces the overall credit hours required.
 Joint degrees are available between the School of Government and Regent's other graduate schools.

 Regent University's joint degree program in law and government provides:

-Students pursuing a joint Juris Doctor (J.D.) can, in only one additional year, gain a solid foundation for public service by earning a master's degree in Government from the Robertson School of Government.
+Students find they can use a Juris Doctor degree in public service and government positions at many types of organizations upon graduation.
+By pursuing a joint Juris Doctor (JD), students can, in only one additional year, gain a solid foundation for public service by earning a master's degree in Government from the Robertson School of Government.
 Similarly, government students will significantly enhance their professional standing and ability to influence important issues by earning a law degree.

 Year 1: Robertson School of Government